dfelinto/blender-manual/modeling/meshes/editing/duplicating/spin.rst

 Use the :guilabel:`Spin` tool to create the sort of objects that you would produce on a lathe (this tool is often called a "lathe"-tool or a "sweep"-tool in the literature, for this reason).
-In fact, it does a sort of circular extrusion of your selected elements, centered on the 3D cursor, and around the axis perpendicular to the working view…
+In fact, it does a sort of circular extrusion of your selected elements, centered on the 3D cursor, and around the axis perpendicular to the working view...

-- The point of view will determine around which axis the extrusion spins…
+- The point of view will determine around which axis the extrusion spins...
 - The position of the 3D cursor will be the center of the rotation.

 Here are its settings: